MennoGuldemond/dice-city/README.md

 # dice-city
-A game made with Unity inspired by Machi Koro.
+A 2D card game made with Unity inspired by the board game Machi Koro.